 Going on from the last point, the beauty of package tours is the ease of it.
 You’re simply given an itinerary detailing everywhere you’re going and everything you’ll do.
 All you have to do is turn up where they tell you to!
 For new or less-confident travellers, this is such a relief and makes travelling accessible to anyone!
 There’s a reason they’re also popular with the older generation.

 As everything is arranged by a tour agency, you have someone to fall back on if a problem occurs.
 It could be an issue with the hostel or a cancelled bus, you’ll have someone to help find a solution.
 If you were travelling independently, you could be left stranded.
 As part of a package tour, it’s the agency’s obligation to sort things out.
-After all, the lifeblood of tour agencies is its reviews, and they can’t afford a bad one.
+After all, the lifeblood of tour agencies is their reviews, and they can’t afford a bad one.

 Meeting Fellow Travellers